The beaches, the clubs, the food, the architecture – Barcelona is absolutely thrilling and one of the best cities to visit in Spain.

 - Luggage Storage

 Another top youth party hostel in Barcelona, up-for-it travellers are sure to have a ball at Sant Jordi Sagrada Familia.
 Giant parties are arranged regularly throughout the week, with trips to the best bars and clubs in Barcelona.

-Rest up and relax during the daytime with a spot of sunbathing or a BBQ on the terrace, a movie marathon in the spacious 24-hour lounge, or by simply vegging out in the cool skate-themed chill-out room.
+Rest up and relax during the daytime with a spot of sunbathing or a BBQ on the terrace, a movie marathon in the spacious 24-hour lounge, or simply vegging out in the cool skate-themed chill-out room.
 There are free-to-use computers and Wi-Fi to keep you connected.
-The modern rooms and dorms are on a separate level to the common areas so as not to interrupt your snoozes and there are plenty of bathrooms and a huge decked out kitchen.
+The modern rooms and dorms are on a separate level to the common areas so as not to interrupt your snoozes and there are plenty of bathrooms and a huge decked-out kitchen.

 Hungry travellers will feel right at home at Hostel One Ramblas.
-A great budget Barcelona backpackers hostel with free dinners ensure everyone has a good feed each day while bonding with fellow guests.
+A great budget Barcelona backpackers hostel with free dinners ensures everyone has a good feed each day while bonding with fellow guests.
 Nighttime fun shows you the best of Barcelona’s nightlife and you can take advantage of free admission to many of the hippest bars and clubs.

 There are plenty of daytime adventures too and, if you need a quiet day off, the spacious lounge is a terrific place to relax.
 The larger dorm rooms have capsule-like beds with plenty of privacy.
 With all the freebies, this is one of the cheapest hostels in Barcelona!

 10. Mediterranean Youth Hostel

 Our all-around favourite when it comes to choosing the best cheap hostel in Barcelona in 2020, Mediterranean Youth Hostel is filled with life and fantastic facilities, all for great prices.
 You may never want to leave!
 Security is taken very seriously, with CCTV, wristbands to access hostel areas, and free lockers.